glmcr/IntraOceanicSubductionInitPhD.1/doc/ASPECT-Parameters.md

 - incompressible or compressible ?

-- prescribed adiabatic temperature boundary conditions on bottom and top ? also on vertical sides(or open) ?
+- prescribed adiabatic temperature boundary conditions on bottom and top ? what about vertical sides for temperature ?

 - Does the properties(mainly the densities) of the rocks material types compositions have to be used in the material model itself ?